cephidstar/learnworks_public/BigQuery.md

 ## Introduction

-BigQuery is Google Cloud's enterprise data warehouse for managing and analyzing data.
-Built upon a serverless architecture, BigQuery requires no infrastructure management.
-BigQuery data is stored in table/column format and is accessed and managed though standard SQL by which there are no restrictions against the full range of language capabilities, including updating data and creating or deleting tables.
+BigQuery is Google Cloud's enterprise data warehouse, built upon a serverless architecture.
+BigQuery data is stored in table/column format and is accessed and managed through standard SQL. {How is the SQL executed}.

-From an observability perspective, BigQuery supports monitoring by providing built-in performance metrics around the management and analysis operations you perform on your data.

-BigQuery is particularly suited for storing and processing observability data, such as event data produced by application performance management systems.
-BigQuery is a highly scalable and features a data analysis engine that can handle terabytes of data in seconds and petabytes of data in minutes.
-It is flexible in terms of storage and analysis options, allowing users to store and analyze data within BigQuery or assess it where it already exists.
-It provides provides powerful tools like BigQuery ML and BI Engine for analyzing and understanding data.
+From an observability perspective, BigQuery is particularly suited for storing and analyzing observability data, such as event data produced by performance monitoring applications.
+BigQuery ishighly scalable and it includes powerful features such as a high bandwidth data analysis engine and machine learning.
+BigQuery also supports monitoring its own performance by generating and storing metrics around the operation executed upon the data it houses.
+These metrics are available for creating charts and alerts.

-In this course, you'll become familiar with BigQuery through hands-on practice, by executing SQL queries in the BigQuery Sandbox and though the BigQuery command-line tool.
+In this course, you'll become familiar with BigQuery through hands-on practice, by executing SQL queries in both the BigQuery Sandbox and through the BigQuery command-line tool.

 At the end of this course, you'll be ready experiment on your own, and with programming, and you'll be prepared to using the many resources available ...

 ## Connecting to the BigQuery Console

 The BigQuery sandbox is available to anyone with a Google Account at no cost.
 Here's how [enable access so you can finish the course]  to get started.

+If you have a google account with a payment method
+If you don't

 ### Lab: Connect to the BigQuery Console and execute SQL commands on preloaded sample table data, using the BigQuery sandbox.